 Diagnostic assessment can take on many different forms at the school, from testing primary school children for reading fluency to asking the students to access an interactive exercise platform to small quizzes at the beginning of a lesson.
-Diagnostic assessment occurs informally at the beginning of virtually every lesson.
+It is good practice for diagnostic assessment to occur informally and very regularly throughout a course.

-3.2.
+2.1.2.
 Formative Assessment

 Formative assessment at the School takes place almost constantly during a learning period in order to give teachers and students an idea of what students know and what still needs to be learned.
 This type of work may or may not lead to a grade.
-Because formative assessment leads to summative assessment, teachers strive to cater to different learning styles in their approaches.
-Thus, formative assessment can take the form of group work, in which the collaborative aspect contributes to students' ability to enhance their knowledge of a topic, or self-evaluated work, in which a student can reflect on his/her own learning by assessing it against a table of clearly defined criteria.
+Because formative assessment leads to summative assessment, teachers vary their approaches and activities can take the form of group work, in which the collaborative aspect contributes to students' ability to enhance their knowledge of a topic, or self-evaluated work, in which a student can reflect on their own learning by assessing it against a table of clearly defined criteria.